 Detrimental patterns of wage disparities are taking center stage today again as people across the country observe Equal Pay Day.

-This year, the occasion lands four months and 10 days into 2017 — even later than last year’s April 4 observance — marking how far into the new year women must work in order to catch up with what men were paid in the year before.
+This year, the occasion lands four months and 10 days into the year — even later than last year’s April 4 observance — marking how far into the new year women must work in order to catch up with what men were paid in the year before.
 (The discrepancy translates to an average earnings of 20 percent less per year for women, compared with the income of men.)

 While fashion brands and retailers have had their own share of issues related to gender discrimination and the wage gap — Walmart, Burberry, Victoria’s Secret and others have been called out for gender pay gaps in the past — there are firms that are stepping up to the plate in various ways to push for change.